-A structured library of 1,700+ interlinked notes, plus 6,000+ documents auto-ingested and summarized.
-The system doesn't just store — it compiles raw input into clean, cross-referenced knowledge, then lints it for gaps.
-The same pattern Andrej Karpathy published to 16M views.
+A structured library of 1,900+ interlinked notes, plus 6,000+ documents auto-ingested and summarized.
+The system doesn't just store; it compiles raw input into clean, cross-referenced knowledge, then lints it for gaps.
+The same pattern Andrej Karpathy published in 2026.

-Ten custom skills, each a purpose-built AI worker — a morning-briefing analyst, a five-person advisory council, a research synthesizer, a job-application strategist.
+How it works →17+ custom skills, each a purpose-built AI worker: a morning-briefing analyst, a five-person advisory council, a research synthesizer, a job-application strategist.
 Invoked with a single command.

 Full git version history, a privacy firewall, an audit log on every action, and a single-source-of-truth design so nothing silently drifts.
 Built with the discipline of production software.